 Being betrayed by someone you trust is beyond hurtful.
 The extent of disappointment and rage experienced by parents who entrusted daycare centers with their children is expected and understandable.
-Hard working parents are paying a company that promises the utmost care and love while watching the kids.
+Hardworking parents are paying a facility that promises the utmost care and love while watching the kids.
 When that trust is violated and the kids are abused by daycare employees, it affects everyone.

 Scarred for Life After Daycare Abuse and Neglect